wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 I'm looking for roles where I can:

-- **Write code daily** - Python, Go, TypeScript, or similar languages
+- **Write code daily** - Go, Python, C, TypeScript or similar languages, especially for systems programming and infrastructure automation
 - **Build and maintain infrastructure** - Kubernetes, cloud platforms, automation tooling
 - **Troubleshoot complex technical problems** - from network packets to application code
 - **Design and implement systems** - not just presentations, but hands-on building